 (b) a person appointed by the Minister pursuant to subsection (8) to act in the place of that member while the appointment subsists.

-(10) If at any time in respect of the office referred to in subsection (1) there is not an office of that name the Governor may by notice in the Gazette designate an office as the office to be substituted for the former office referred to in that subsection and specified in that notice, and the person holding or acting in the substituted office for the time being shall thereby be constituted a member of the Commission.
+(10) An act or omission of a person acting in place of another under this section cannot be questioned on the ground that the occasion for acting had not arisen or had ceased.

 (11) If a member of the Commission —

 [(a) deleted]